 Once named “Top Gun” and decked out in the Tom Cruise movie’s memorabilia, The Bat is another oldie-but-goody in KI’s coaster collection.
 Reaching top speeds of 51 mph, the swinging, suspended coaster takes guests high into the sky on a chain lift, before sending them soaring through a maze of twists, turns and embankments to capture the illusion of flying.
 A smooth-sailing coaster, The Bat is intense enough for thrill seekers, yet gentle enough for those who aren’t quite as coaster-crazy.

 Kings Island’s second newest coaster, Banshee is just as intense as its spooky name implies.
-The single longest inverted coaster in the entire world, Banshee sends its riders twisting and turning through a surprisingly smooth steel course of high-speed hills and loops, and ranks among the world’s most beloved new rides for more many coaster-crazed diehards.
+The single longest inverted coaster in the entire world, Banshee sends its riders twisting and turning through a surprisingly smooth steel course of high-speed hills and loops, and ranks among the world’s most beloved rides for many coaster-crazed diehards.
 While it may be one of the park’s newer additions, Banshee has already established itself as one of the most popular thrill rides in KI history.

 Backlot Stunt Coaster

 Originally inspired by the 2003 film The Italian Job, Backlot Stunt Coaster puts riders in the driver’s seat of a Hollywood stunt car.
 Speeding smoothly along its steel track, the coaster treats guests to a dazzling display of Hollywood-style explosions, splash downs and more cinematic effects, as it shoots them through a dizzying helix, aggressive embankments and more high-thrill highlights.
 If it’s a smooth, yet speedy ride you’re after, look no further than the Stunt Coaster.